 Unlike cash (which always has value), some donated noncash assets may not provide value to a donee.
-Concepts Statement 6 indicates that the common characteristic possessed by all assets is "service potential" or "future economic benefit," which is the capacity to provide services or benefits to the entities that use them.
-Significant uncertainty about whether a donated asset has value to the donee may indicate that an item received or given should not be recognized as a contribution.
+Chapter 4 of Concepts Statement 8 indicates that an essential characteristic of an asset is "economic benefit," which is the capacity to provide services or benefits to the entities that use them.
+Significant uncertainty about whether a donated asset has value (or economic benefit) to the donee may indicate that an item received or given should not be recognized as a contribution.
 ASC 958-605-25-3 indicates that contributed tangible property should be "worth accepting" and ASC 958-605-30-11 indicates that gifts in kind should be able to be "used or sold" as a prerequisite to recognition.

-Contributed tangible property worth accepting generally possesses the common characteristic of all assets-future economic benefit or service potential.
+Contributed tangible property worth accepting generally possesses the common characteristic of all assets - future economic benefit or service potential.
 The future economic benefit or service potential of a tangible item usually can be obtained by exchanging it for cash or by using it to produce goods or services.